Daughter, father, future doctor: Victims of unrest in Venezuela

 The group had reportedly been terrorizing the area.

-When they felt the danger had passed, they came out of their hiding places and found Paola Ramírez Gómez, 23, dead on the street,
+When they felt the danger had passed, they came out of their hiding places and found Paola Andreina Ramírez Gómez, 23, dead on the street,

 She had been shot in the chest.

-Later that night, the prosecutor's office says, Pernia Dávila turned himself in to authorities and said he shot Gomez from the roof of his building.
+Later that night, the prosecutor's office says, Pernia Dávila turned himself in to authorities and said he shot Gómez from the roof of his building.

 Almelina Carrillo Virgüez

-April 19 saw massive protests in support of and against Venezuelan President Nicolás Maduro.
+April 19 saw massive protests in support of and against President Nicolás Maduro.

 Almelina Carrillo was walking to the hospital where she worked in Caracas.
 It just happened that she was near a pro-government protest.